LonnyGomes/phonegap-offline/README.md

 A list of phonegap platforms supported for the phonegap project.
 Currently, iOS is the only supported platform.
 For a list of all supported phonegap platforms, see [here](http://docs.build.phonegap.com/en_US/introduction_supported_platforms.md.html).

+#### settings.templates
+Type: `Array`

+Default value: `N/A`

+Supported values: `relative base paths to phonegap/cordova plugins`

+Required: `no`

+The `plugins` setting provides a method to install local copies of phonegap plugins.
+This setting is run when running `grunt phonegap_offline:plugins` and will attempt to install all listed plugins.

 #### settings.icons
 Type: `Object`